 In 1979 the state purchased 15,850 acres in the towns of Webb and Long Lake, 8,635 acres of which became part of this wilderness upon acquisition.
 The remainder of this tract lies on the opposite side of the railroad and road leading to Partlow Lake and became the Lake Lila Primitive Area.
+In 2000, approximately 1,340 acres of the Lake Lila Primitive Area lying westerly of the railroad were added to the Five Ponds Wilderness Area.
 The state also accepted the gift of a conservation easement over 6,646 acres of land surrounding Nehasane Lake as well as fee interest subject to a 50-year estate over 3,664 acres in the vicinity of Gull Lake.
 This latter parcel will eventually become part of the Five Ponds Wilderness.